Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Hidden classes

-Source: java SE 15
+Source: Java SE 15

 Java SE 14

-Switch as standard
+Switch as a standard

 Code – Switch as a language standard in Java SE 14